FaMaHo/pulse-watch-ai/README.md

 # Pulse Watch AI

-An open-source smart bracelet for continuous heart monitoring using LILYGO T-Watch S3 and MAX30102 PPG sensor, with AI-powered cardiac anomaly detection.
+A smart bracelet for continuous heart monitoring using LILYGO T-Watch S3 and MAX30102 PPG sensor, with AI-powered cardiac anomaly detection.

 ## 🎯 Project Goal

-We're creating a wearable device that continuously monitors heart data and uses AI to detect early signs of potential cardiac issues - especially for patients with cardiac conditions - to enable proactive care.
+We’re creating a smart bracelet that continuously monitors heart data (via PPG sensor) and uses AI to detect early signs of potential cardiac issues - especially for patients with conditions like heart scoliosis - to enable proactive care.

 ## 🛠 Hardware